 Many factors contribute to drug-related risks and harms including the behaviour and choices of individuals, the environment in which they use drugs, and the laws and policies designed to control drug use.
 Many policies and practices intentionally or unintentionally create and exacerbate risks and harms for drug users.
-These include: the criminalisation of drug use, discrimination, abusive and corrupt policing practices, restrictive and punitive laws and policies, the denial of life-saving medical care and harm reduction services, and social inequities.
-Harm reduction policies and practice must support individuals in changing their behaviour.
+These include: the criminalisation of drug use, discrimination, abusive and corrupt policing practices, restrictive and punitive laws and policies and policies and practices and practice must support individuals in changing their behaviour.
 But it is also essential to challenge the international and national laws and policies that create risky drug using environments and contribute to drug related harms.

-Transparency, accountability and participation
+Transarency, accountability and participation